Trent Alexander-Arnold Frustrated With Adidas Real Madrid Shirt Label

 - Trent Alexander-Arnold's Frustration: Trent Alexander-Arnold was visibly bothered by the Adidas label inside his Real Madrid shirt during a match.

-- Adidas Shirt Label Details: The Adidas Real Madrid shirts have a small label inside the collar with the product code, manufacturing month, and an internal number, which can cause discomfort.
+- Adidas Shirt Label Details: The Adidas-made Real Madrid kits have a small label sewn inside the collar with product code, manufacturing month, and an internal number, which can cause itching.

-- Attempted Label Removal: During a corner, Alexander-Arnold tried to tear off the tag but was unsuccessful.
+- Attempted Label Removal: During a corner, Alexander-Arnold tried to remove the tag but was unsuccessful.

 Trent Alexander-Arnold was seen trying to adjust the inside of his Real Madrid CF shirt during the match.